 Lynn Kearny, Artist

 I am an artist and lover of the western landscape.
 Painting lets me experience that place and my feelings for it intensely.
-Every few months I travel to northern New Mexico where I grew up, looking for scenes that inspire me.
-Every year or two my husband and I take a camping vacation to Colorado and Utah, hiking in the mountains and exploring interesting canyons.
+A few years ago I moved back to northern New Mexico where I grew up, and now live in the landscape that inspires me.
+For almost 40 years my husband and I lived in Northern California, where we frequented the East Bay, coastal hills, Big Sur and the Sierra where I learned to paint with pastels.
+Every year or two we take a camping vacation to Colorado and Utah, hiking in the mountains and exploring interesting canyons.
 I make field sketches and take photos of vistas that captivate me.
 I’ve built a large archive of photographs and sketches in my studio to draw on for new paintings.
-Here in the Bay Area I go out plein air painting, looking for scenes that inspire.
+Here in northern New Mexico I go out plein air painting, looking for scenes that inspire.

 I want to translate the beauty and power of the natural world into a visceral experience for others.
 It may convey peace or inspiration, love or awe, joy of returning to a loved place, or a need to get out there and experience it directly.
 I hope it will also contribute to a desire to see the magic of the natural world preserved for us and for future generations.

 I see my future work moving toward greater simplicity and directness of expression, relying more on texture, form and color and getting further away from detail.
 While some have observed that my work is becoming more abstract, I will never become a true abstract painter.
 The landscapes that I love will always be clear and present in my art.